inarighas/voice-transcript/README.md

 ## Project structure

-- `api/` contains application source code.
+- `app/` contains application source code.
 - `eval/` gathers some evaluation and exploratory scripts.
 - `tests/` is the testing files folder.
-- `samples` contains some audio files for testing.
+- `samples/` contains some audio files for testing.

 ## Dependencies